Healthy, nutritious snacks

 4. Be serving smart

 Just because there’s an extra compartment in the lunchbox doesn’t mean you have to fill it.

 Too much sweet stuff isn’t good, but just because a food is savoury doesn’t necessarily mean it’s healthier.
 Try to get a good mix of both and go for snacks with higher Health Star Ratings.

 Reasons Uncle Tobys muesli bars are super for snacking

-We don’t add nuts, or use equipment that has handled nuts when we make our Chewy Yoghurt or Muesli Bars, making them perfect for the lunchbox.
+We don’t add nuts, or use equipment that has handled nuts when we make our Muesli Bars, making them perfect for the lunchbox.
 However, because we can’t guarantee all the ingredients haven’t come into contact with nuts before they reach us, our muesli bars aren’t suitable for those with nut allergies.

 They're made with no artificial colours or flavours – all our muesli bars are 100% free of artificial colours or flavours, guaranteed.